 I think this pop-up birdcage makes a lovely card, but also a really pretty luminary.
 The tea light glowing from behind the little bars is enchanting.
 I think this would be particularly nice to use for an engagement, wedding, or anniversary!
 In fact, I made a special version with hearts and lovebirds as a thank-you gift for my Patreon supporters.

 As always, do let me know if you have any questions.
-If you make this design, please send me a photo at [email protected] If you give me permission, I will include your photo here in the tutorial!
-Be the first. 🙂
+If you make this design, please share a photo in my Cricut group.
+If you give me permission, I will include your photo here!

 To get the password to my free resource library that has all the files for this project, just fill out the form below.